lmeilibr/dend-capstone/README.md

 with the series initiating in 1997.
 Another dataset is the truck production and sales statistics, also on a monthly basis, with sales beginning in 1990 and production in 1993.<br>
 The data is public available.
+### Queries that this Data Model could answer:
+- Trends in exports/imports over the years by products
+- Who are the main Brazilian importers and exporters?
+- How imports of a specific product(s) could help predict the production of trucks?

 ## Technologies
 For this project the technologies chosen were:
-- Airflow: For ETL orchestration
+- Airflow: For ETL orchestration of many many tasks
 - SQLAlchemy: A framework to move data from Python to any other RDBMS.
 This lowers the dependency of the project to a single RDBMS, making it easy to change between difference RDBMS vendors in the future.
 - MySQL: The Relational Database Management System of choice.
+Open source, simple to configure and powerful enough for our needs

+## Project Setup
+*`It's assumed that AIRFLOW is already configured in your environment`<br>*

+First, install the project dependecies<br>

+`pip install -r requirements.txt` <br>

+Second, configure a user and database into mysql according to the variables in the credentials.cfg file

+Third, run the dag through the Ariflow GUI

 ## Steps
 The steps taken into this ETL can be summarize below:
 ![ETL](https://github.com/lmeilibr/dend-capstone/blob/master/etl_flow.png "ETL Flow diagram")

 ## Data Sources:
 For the import and export data, the link to the csv files can be found here:<br>